Our Communications Team promotes evidence-based psychological research to the media and wider audiences.

-Our Communications Team issues press releases for papers published in our Journals and given at our conferences, maintains the Society’s website and social media accounts, and provides advice and training for members on working with the media.
+It does this by issuing press releases for papers published in our journals and given at our conferences, maintains the Society’s website and social media accounts, and provides advice and training for members on working with the media.

 In addition the team works to put journalists in touch with Society members who have signed up to our media database.